 The following measures for improving resilience, considering core VTS system’s unique properties should be considered:

-Physical security may partly make up for lower cyber security.
+Physical protection may partly make up for lower cyber resilience.
 Implement proper access procedures for the VTS centre and -rooms and if possible, put the actual systems in a locked cabinet.

 Implement user authentication with a suitable policy.
 While VTS workstations should not be locked or logged out, there may also be unused/spare workstations and they should not be freely accessible.
 An automatic locking mechanism may be suitable if set to several hours of inactivity timeout.